dakrone/cheshire/README.md

 clojure-json had really nice features (custom encoders), but was slow;
 clj-json had no features, but was fast.
-Cheshire encodes JSON fast, with the ability to use custom encoders.
+Cheshire encodes JSON fast, with added support for more types and the ability to use custom encoders.

 ## Usage